 Lochard Energy will consult with impacted landowners and occupiers at the earliest opportunity and provide notices in line with the requirements specified by the Pipelines Act.

-The sequence and duration of consultation and issue of notices is outlined in Table 9.
+The sequence and duration of consultation and issue of notices is outlined in Table 6.

-Table 9: Timeline of Landowner Consultation, Agreements and Notices
+Table 6: Regulatory timeframes for Landowner Consultation, Agreements and Notices